matloff/TidyverseSkeptic/README.md

 Tidy advocates want R beginners to avoid loops.
 Indeed, those advocates may not even teach loops at all in a basic course.

-The Tidiers want R beginners to use functional programming (FP) instead of loops.
+The Tidyers want R beginners to use functional programming (FP) instead of loops.
 But even they agree that the concept of functions is one of the hardest for beginners to learn.  **Thus it makes no sense to force beginners to use a the tough concept of FP in lieu of the much more